 Check Out Time: 12:00 PM | Check In: 2:00 PM | Online Reservations

 For sports fans, golf, tennis and jogging are nearby.
-We're the closest hotel to historic Wrigley Field, the home of the Chicago Cub's and the oldest, most charming ballpark in the country.
-Since the BEST WESTERN PLUS Hawthorne Terrace Hotel puts you in the center of everything, it's the only hotel to choose in Chicago.
+We're the closest hotel to historic Wrigley Field, the home of the Chicago Cubs® and the second oldest, most charming ballpark in the country.
+Since the Best Western Plus Hawthorne Terrace Hotel puts you in the center of everything, it's the only hotel to choose in Chicago.
 Also the most convenient for easy travel to O'Hare Airport, Midway Airport and downtown by train, bus or taxi.
+Enjoy your stay.

 Hotel Amenities & Services

 - Complimentary breakfast

 - Complimentary full breakfast, choice of breads, cereal, fruit, hot eggs, hot breakfast meat, other hot items, yogurt, juice, and coffee.

 - Exercise facility, Open from 6:00 a.m. to 10:00 p.m.